vranki/hemppa/README.md

 #### Url

 Watches all messages in a room and if a url is found tries to fetch it and spit out the title if found.

 Defaults to off and needs to be activated on every room you want this.

+You can choose to send titles as notices (as in Matrix spec) or normal messages (IRC users might prefer this).
+This is a global setting currently.

 Commands: